 It’s important to look after your wellbeing after cancer treatment.
-For some people, this may mean making big lifestyle changes and embracing new health practices.
-For other people, it may be a small increase in exercise or a healthier diet.
+This may mean making big lifestyle changes and embracing new health practices.
+Or it may mean a small increase in exercise or a healthier diet.

 Coming up with a plan for how to look after yourself can help restore a sense of control.
 Research suggests that a healthy lifestyle (in combination with conventional treatment) can stop or slow the development of many cancers.

 Some people who have had cancer may be at an increased risk of other health problems, such as heart disease, osteoporosis, stroke or type 2 diabetes.
 The lifestyle changes recommended for cancer prevention can also help reduce your risk of developing other health problems.

 There are several ways you can adapt your lifestyle to help reduce the risk of cancer coming back or a new cancer developing.

 Smoking is the biggest preventable cause of cancer.
 If you smoke, we strongly recommend that you quit.
 Stopping smoking has been shown to increase your expected survival time and reduce your risk of developing another type of cancer.

 Choosing to quit smoking at any age will benefit your health.
 It can also improve your ability to be more physically active and help reduce alcohol consumption, both of which can help you maintain a healthy weight.